 - April 27: Alameda’s Hometown Hero – Jimmy Doolittle

 Presented by Secretary of the Alameda Naval Air Museum, Robbie Dileo and Alameda Museum President, Dennis Evanosky.
 This year is the 75th anniversary of the raid on Tokyo following the bombing of Pearl Harbor by Japan.
 Led by American aviation pioneer James H. Doolittle the mission was carried out by crews aboard 16 B-25 bombers launched from the USS Hornet (CV-8).
 Learn about Doolittle’s youth in Alameda, his mission to bomb Japan, and his return to Alameda as a celebrated hero.
+NOTE: This lecture is being held at the Eagles’ Hall across the street from the Museum.
 Sponsor: Alameda Naval Air Museum.

 - May 25: Alameda Legends: Over 100 Years of Alameda Sports History

 Former Alameda resident James Francis McGee, a product of private and public schools in the Island City, will speak about his newest book, Alameda Legends, detailing the lives who have impacted Alameda’s sports history.
 It is a work that honors the past and looks optimistically to the future.
 McGee will profile various famous Alameda residents from the past and present as he intertwines fate, fame, and the fortuitous fortune of his respectfully named “Legends.”
+NOTE: This lecture is being held at the Eagles’ Hall across the street from the Museum.
 Sponsor: Pacific Coast Community Services.

 - June 22: Early Alameda, the Hayloft, and the First Congregational Church